vocdoni/dvote-js/README.md

 const EntityResolverFactory = new EntityResolver({ web3Provider: myProvider })

-// By passing 'web3Provider', DVoteJS will automatically attach to the
+// By passing 'currentProvider', DVoteJS will automatically attach to the
 // signing mechanisms provided by MetaMask, Mist or Parity

 ```